 Currently, the federal government contributes 30% of the cost for RCMP contract policing.
 The province pays the other 70%.
-This funding arrangement comes with an agreement that is structured to allow the federal government to have most of the say in how the RCMP operates.

 Would the cost of a provincial police service be downloaded onto municipalities?

 No, Alberta’s government has committed to not creating any additional costs for municipalities.
-They would pay the same, or less, than what they do under the RCMP contract policing model.

 Where would the officers come from?
 What would happen to the RCMP officers that are currently working in Alberta?